zazuko/trifid/packages/markdown-content/README.md

 ## Configuration

-The following options are supported
+The following options are supported:

-- `namespace`: The namespace of the content.
-This is used to separate the content from other namespaces.
 - `directory`: The directory where the content is located.
-This should be a local directory.
+This should be a local directory (required).
 - `mountPath`: The path where the content should be mounted.
-This should be a path that is not used by other middlewares.
+This should be a path that is not used by other middlewares (required).
+- `namespace`: The namespace of the content.
+This is used to separate the content from other namespaces (default: `default`).
+- `idPrefix`: The prefix to use for the generated IDs for headings (default: `markdown-content-`).
+- `classes`: The classes to add to the generated HTML (default: `{}`).
+Keys should be the CSS selectors, values should be the classes to add.

 ## Content